ktopcuoglu/gitlab-dbt-analytics/.gitlab/merge_request_templates/Driveload Changes.md

     * Add the name of the newly created folder, folder names need to unique here so ensure you do not conflict with any existing folders.
     * Add yourself as an owner
     * Decide on a loading strategy for table_replace_append.
       * If set to 1, all files which are uploaded to the folder will be **appended** to the table.
+After the files are uploaded they will go into the `./Archive` directory inside the GDrive folder.
       * If set to 0, the files which are uploaded to the folder will **replace** the data in the table.